Appeals court stays vaccine mandate on larger businesses

 “This is a great victory for the American people out there.
 Never before has the federal government tried in a such a forceful way to get between the choices of an American citizen and their doctor.
 To me that’s the heart of the entire issue,” he said.

-At least 27 states filed lawsuits challenging the rule in several circuits, some of which were made more conservative by the judicial appointments of former Republican President Donald Trump.
+At least 27 states filed lawsuits challenging the rule in several circuits, some of which were made more conservative by the judicial appointments of President Donald Trump.

 The Biden administration has been encouraging widespread vaccinations as the quickest way to end the pandemic that has claimed more than 750,000 lives in the United States.